Dark energy and matter interacting scenario to relieve $H_0$ and $S_8$ tensions: Abstract

 \section{Abstract}

-In this work, we consider a new cosmological model (named $\tilde\Lambda$CDM) in which the vacuum energy interacts with matter and radiation, and test this model using the current cosmological observations.
-We find that this model can significantly relieve the $H_0$ tension, and at the same time it can also slightly reduce the $S_8$ tension, which cannot be easily observed in other cosmological models.
-Using the CMB+BAO+SN (CBS) data to constrain the model, we obtain the results of $H_0=70.6^{+1.4}_{-1.7}~\rm{km~s^{-1} Mpc^{-1}}$ and $S_8=0.820\pm 0.011$, and thus the $H_0$ and $S_8$ tensions are relieved to $1.28\sigma$ and $2.67\sigma$, respectively.
-However, in this case the $\tilde\Lambda$CDM model is not favored by the data, compared with $\Lambda$CDM.
-We find that when the $H_0$ and $S_8$ data are added into the data combination, the situation is significantly improved.
-In the CBS+$H_0$ case, we obtain the result of $H_0=72.2\pm 1.2$ ${\rm km~s^{-1}~Mpc^{-1}}$, which relieves the $H_0$ tension to $0.53\sigma$, and in this case the model is favored over $\Lambda$CDM.
-In the CBS+$H_0$+$S_8$ case, we get a synthetically best situation, $H_0=71.9\pm 1.1$ ${\rm km~s^{-1}~Mpc^{-1}}$ and $S_8=0.8071\pm 0.0099$, in which the $H_0$ and $S_8$ tensions are relived to $0.75\sigma$ and $2.09\sigma$, respectively.
+We consider a new cosmological model (called $\tilde\Lambda$CDM) in which the vacuum energy interacts with matter and radiation, and test this model using the current cosmological observations.
+Using the CMB+BAO+SN (CBS) dataset to constrain the model, we find that $H_0$ and $S_8$ tensions are relieved to $2.87\sigma$ and $2.77\sigma$, respectively.
+However, in this case, the $\tilde\Lambda$CDM model is not favored by the data, compared with $\Lambda$CDM.
+We find that when the $H_0$ and $S_8$ data are added to the data combination, the situation is significantly improved.
+In the CBS+$H_0$ case, the model relieves the $H_0$ tension to $0.47\sigma$, and the model is favored over $\Lambda$CDM.
+In the CBS+$H_0$+$S_8$ case, we obtain a synthetically best situation, in which the $H_0$ and $S_8$ tensions are relieved to $0.72\sigma$ and $2.11\sigma$, respectively.
 In this case, the model is most favored by the data.
-Therefore, such a cosmological model can greatly relieve the $H_0$ tension, and at the same time it can also effectively alleviate the $S_8$ tension.
+Therefore, this cosmological model can greatly relieve the $H_0$ tension and simultaneously effectively alleviate the $S_8$ tension.

-{\it Introduction.---}Greater zeal for cosmology resulted from the 1998 finding of the universe's accelerated expansion \cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns}.
-More and more new observations have been providing ever-more-accurate data that can be used to comprehensively understand the cause of the universe's accelerated expansion, such as the cosmic microwave background (CMB) from {\it Planck} 2018 \cite{Planck:2018vyg} and the direct measurement of the Hubble constant $H_0$ \cite{Riess:2021jrx}.
-Due to the increasing accuracy of observational data, $H_0$ and $S_8$ tensions have emerged as new issues.
+{\it Introduction.---}The discovery of the accelerating expansion of the universe in 1998 \cite{SupernovaSearchTeam:1998fmf, SupernovaCosmologyProject:1998vns} significantly invigorated interest in cosmology.
+Subsequent observations have continually supplied increasingly precise data, enhancing our understanding of this phenomenon.
+Key contributions include the cosmic microwave background (CMB) data from {\it Planck} 2018 \cite{Planck:2018vyg} and the direct measurement of the Hubble constant, $H_0$ \cite{Riess:2021jrx}.
+The enhanced precision of these observational data has led to the emergence of $H_0$ and $S_8$ tensions as prominent new challenges in the field.